mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will install an instance of Cypress 7+ on our production servers following all of our protocols for maintaining the security of PHI.
-Automated testing will download QRDA I files from Cypress for each certified CQM, import the files to WebChart EHR, calculate the CQMs, and export the QRDA files for Cypress validation of both the content and calculations to verify that the import was successful.
-Any errors identified by Cypress will be tracked, reported, and addressed.
+MIE will install an instance of Cypress 7+ on our production servers, following all protocols for maintaining the security of PHI.
+Automated testing will download QRDA I files from Cypress for each certified CQM, import the files to WebChart EHR, calculate the CQM rates, and export the QRDA files for Cypress validation of both the content and the calculated rates.
+Each CQM rate is defined as the proportion of patients meeting the measure criteria (numerator) out of the total eligible patient population (denominator) for that measure.
+Cypress will validate that both the content and the calculated rates (numerator/denominator) are accurate to verify that the import was successful.
+Any errors in rates or content identified by Cypress will be tracked, reported, and addressed.

 #### Expected Outcome(s)

-It is expected that calculation, reporting, and QRDA format errors will be rare.
-Any formatting, content, or calculation errors identified by Cypress will be tracked, reported, and resolved.
-These errors are expected to be rare both before and after using SVAP to update the version of QRDA WebChart EHR supports.
+It is expected that errors affecting the calculation or reporting of CQM rates, as well as QRDA format errors, will be rare.
+Each CQM rate is defined as the number of patients meeting the measure criteria (numerator) divided by the total eligible patient population (denominator) for that measure.
+Any formatting, content, or rate calculation errors identified by Cypress will be tracked, reported, and resolved.
+These errors are expected to be rare both before and after using SVAP to update the version of QRDA supported by WebChart EHR.

 #### Care Setting(s)